-Evidence of corruption surfaced once again, and it involved some Bpds200 million in a few inducements, former British High Commission Sir Edward Clay told me at a lunch only a few years ago.
+Evidence of corruption surfaced once again.
+Some Bpds200 million in a few inducements, former British High Commissioner Sir Edward Clay told me at a lunch only a few years ago.

-From my eyrie on the 17th floor of the prestigious Rahimtulla Towers in Upper Hill Nairobi (Sandton is to Johannesburg is what Upper Hill is to Nairobi), where I was Group Head of Media and Marketing for African Lakes Corporation and their principal brands Africa Online and Menanet, the various tribal and religious turned gang warfare often made it into the pages of the myriad of nation and local newspapers, the most popular circulating 300 000 copies a day.
+From my eyrie on the 17th floor of the prestigious Rahimtulla Towers in Upper Hill Nairobi (the first evidence of what Sandton is to Johannesburg is Upper Hill to Nairobi) where I was group head of media and marketing for the African Lakes corporation and their principal brands, Africa Online and Menanet.
+The various tribal and religious-turned-gang warfare often made it into the pages of the myriad of national and local newspapers, the most popular circulating 300 000 copies a day.

-So too did mysterious stories doing the rounds among the communications set as we met at various Kengele's or agency pubs about police death squads hunting down and executing members of these groups and leaving their bodies to be found in remote fields.
+So too, did mysterious stories doing the rounds among the communications set as we met at various Kengele's or agency pubs about police death squads hunting down and executing members of these groups and leaving their bodies to be found in remote fields.